24 Hour Revenge Therapy: Songs

-Release
+Release and touring

+Touring with Nirvana and initial backlash

 While on the When It Pains It Roars tour, dubbed copies of 24 Hour Revenge Therapy had circulated among Jawbreaker's fans.
 Givony referred to this as an "uncommon early example of the pre-Internet album leak".
 In October 1993, Schwarzenbach returned to his apartment in Oakland to find that one of his housemates, Bill Schneider, had taken a message and phone number for John Silva of Gold Mountain Management.
 After contacting the company, Silva offered Jawbreaker the opportunity to support Nirvana on tour.
-It was the result of Cali DeWitt, who was babysitting Frances Bean Cobain for Nirvana's frontman Kurt Cobain.
-DeWitt had seen Jawbreaker a few times previously, and suggested them to Cobain when the Wipers had to drop out.
-They subsequently appeared on the In Utero tour, playing to 3–6,000 people per night between October 19 and 26, 1993.
-During the first date, the band had parked their van next to ten buses that were part of Nirvana's entourage.
+It was the result of Cali DeWitt, who was babysitting Frances Bean Cobain for Nirvana's frontman, Kurt Cobain.
+DeWitt had seen Jawbreaker a few times previously and suggested them to Cobain when the Wipers had to drop out.
+Pfahler and Schwarzenbach had been impressed by Nirvana when they saw them live in Los Angeles two years prior.
+Jawbreaker subsequently appeared on the In Utero tour, playing to 3,000–6,000 people per night between October 19 and October 26.
+During the first day, the band had parked their van next to ten buses that were part of Nirvana's entourage.
 Pfahler said it was not a "rock-star moment.
-It was one of those, oh Jesus Christ, what have we gotten ourselves into?"
-Though they received major backlash from members of the punk community for taking the support slot, the band did not regret the experience.
-Jawbreaker then toured across the US with J Church; the San Francisco date erupted into a fight due to a heckler, which saw the police being called in.
+It was one of those, oh Jesus Christ, what have we gotten ourselves into?".
+The first show in Albuquerque saw them play to five thousand people, a slim number of whom knew Jawbreaker; tour posters and adverts in newspapers incorrectly retained the Wipers as the opening act.